PlayFPN Rules

 What are the PlayFPN playing rules?

-• The base rule book for PlayFPN tournaments is the NFHS (National Federation of HIgh Schools) rule book.
+• The base rule book for PlayFPN tournaments is the NFHS (National Federation of High Schools) rule book.
 This is the same rule book used to govern high school softball across the country.

 • The NFHS rule book is available for download for $7 or in hard copy for $10.
 See the NFHS website.